 What is Domestic Violence?

-Domestic violence refers to a criminal act committed by a member of a household, or family member against another member of that household or family.
+Domestic violence refers to a criminal act committed by a member of a household or by a family member against another member of that household or family.
 This criminal act can be an assault, child abuse, spousal abuse, threat or any number of defined crimes in the state of Washington.
-For a person to be charged with a crime of Domestic Violence (DV) the alleged victim must be one of the following:
+Domestic Violence itself is not an actual charge; it is more of a label or tag that can be added on to a number of criminal charges.
+For a person to be charged with a crime of Domestic Violence (DV), the alleged victim must be one of the following:

 - A Spouse;